 How Long Does It Take For Panchachuli Base Camp

 On day two, start early from Dhuktu towards Panchachuli Base Camp.
 A 2 kilometer walk to Panchachuli Base Camp should take no more than 45 minutes.
-Return back to Dhuktu before 10 am, and walk towards Nangling, which is mostly an easy downhill walk and should take no more than 2.5 hours.
-I did it in 2.
+Return to Dhuktu before 10 am, and walk towards Nangling, which is mostly an easy downhill walk and should take no more than 2.5 hours.
+I did it in 2 hours.
 Take the afternoon ‘shared taxi’ to Dharchula (from Nangling) and you’re done.
 Trek completed.
 A few good selfies, with Panchachuli peaks in the backdrop, safely obtained.

 How To Get The Permission

 Getting a permission for Panchachuli Base Camp is fairly easy.
 You write an application addressing ‘SGM, Dharchula’ that you want to do the trek, mentioning your route map.
-Attach one passport size photograph, write your personal details, and get it signed from the SGM.
+Attach one passport size photograph, write your personal details, and get it signed by the SGM.
 The process involves no costs.
 The permission paper will be checked on the way, at ITBP camp, at Baling.

 Prices And Costs

 The taxi from Dharchula to Nangling takes 300-350 Rupees.
-Food in Dhabas, around the area, costs 60 to 110 Rupees per thali, depending upon what you eat, and where you eat.
+Food in Dhabas, around the area, costs 60 to 110 Rupees per thali, depending on what you eat, and where you eat.
 Each town – from Nangling to Baling to Dhuktu, and a few other surrounding ones – have a local community guest house, with dormitories charging 200 Rupees per person per night.